-Plaintiff in Taylor Swift groping trial rests case
+Taylor Swift no longer defendant in lawsuit against her, others

 Story highlights

-- The man suing Taylor Swift rested his case on Friday after four days of testimony

-- Earlier, Swift's bodyguard said he personally saw the man grab Swift's buttocks

-Denver (CNN)The former radio DJ who claims Taylor Swift falsely accused him of inappropriate touching rested his civil case on Friday after four days of testimony, including from the singer herself.
+Mueller, the former radio DJ for KYGO and the plaintiff in the case, argued that he was fired from his job after Swift falsely accused him of inappropriate touching.
+His legal team rested its case on Friday after four days of testimony, including from the singer herself.

-Lawyers for Swift, who countersued David Mueller, now will have their turn to call witnesses.

-Earlier Friday, Swift's bodyguard testified that he witnessed Mueller reach his hand under Swift's skirt at a 2013 Denver photo-op in what he called a "violation" of her body.
+Also Friday, Swift's bodyguard testified that he witnessed Mueller reach his hand under Swift's skirt at a 2013 Denver photo-op in what he called a "violation" of her body.

 "I know she wasn't comfortable with it, that's why she moved, pushed (her) skirt down and moved closer to the woman," Greg Dent said.